Targeted read for all board members

 Is your board ready to identify, seize and deliver new opportunities?

 Most boards form committees to undertake work on their behalf, freeing up the board to focus on strategic issues.
 In turn, the committees can probe deeper into their respective areas to gain assurance.
 It is likely that the extent of the committee structure will be a function of the scope, size and complexity of the business.
-Articles of association or constitution and terms of reference provide the board and its committee structure the legitimacy to operate, adhering to the relevant corporate governance code / terms of authorisation.
+Articles of association or constitution and terms of reference provide the board and its committee structure the legitimacy to operate, adhering to the relevant corporate governance code / terms of authorization.
 Is there a focus in this structure to explore, incubate and agree new opportunities?
 Are the governance arrangements sufficiently agile to ensure boards debate and decide, not debate and defer?

 What should Boards be asking themselves?